grantdhunter/eventFinder/README.md

 TODO:
 -Find a better way to handle site like www.workshopsf.org, maybe look at the navigation bar for words such as 'Event', 'Events', 'Exhibition', 'calendar'.

--look for links that are not in <a></a> tags, Links could be generated using javascript.
+-look for links that are not in <a></a> tags or links that could be generated using javascript.

 -More robust URL comparison, Other string metric algorythim or even regular expression.